napari/napari/docs/community/working_groups.md

 5. Collaborate with others and get working.
 After each meeting, store the working group’s meeting minutes in [napari/meeting-notes](https://github.com/napari/meeting-notes).
 6. Share out at the next community meeting.
 Boom, you’ve done it!

-## Template for working group one pager readme
+## Template for working group readme

 This folder contains meeting notes for the **working group name**